 Location – Telica-Rota Nature Reserve, Leon, Nicaragua

-How can you help? – Donate £30 to help the families around Telica improve their livelihoods.
+How can you help? – Donate £25 to extend 100m of road to the village of Agua Fria.
 Donate here

-Further information – Nuevas Esperanzas’ close relationship with Telica communities is the result of working together for more than 10 years.
-In the beginning, their projects focussed on increasing access to safe drinking water through rainwater harvesting tanks and spring protection.
-Now their projects span sectors of water and sanitation, health, food security, education, conservation and sustainable livelihoods.
-The model farms are part of their sustainable tourism project.
-This project aims to develop tourism infrastructure on the volcano to benefit local people, a significant number of which live under $1 per day.
+Further information – Nuevas Esperanzas has been working closely with the Telica communities for more than 10 years.
+Their projects initially focused on increasing access to safe drinking water through rainwater harvesting tanks and spring protection.
+Today, as well as water and sanitation, their projects address health, food security, education, conservation and more recently a sustainable tourism project.
+This project aims to develop tourism infrastructure on the volcano to benefit local people, many of whom exist on under $1 per day.
 Walking routes, cabins and a café have been built and local guides recently received their accreditation.
 A local tourism cooperative has been formed to manage activities.
-Visitors staying on the volcano now support these communities and have the opportunity to explore alongside those who know it best.
+Visitors staying on the volcano now support these communities and have the opportunity to explore its slopes guided by those who know them best.